salrashid123/aws_hmac/README.md

 The critical feature is, once the `AWS_SECRET_ACCESS_KEY` checks in, it never checks out, like a roach motel.
 But, you ask the HSM and TPM to issue HMAC signature you can ultimately use for AWS Signatures v4 or more commonly, to access AWS resources.

-This repo provides three ways to protect the aws secret:
+This repo provides four ways to protect the aws secret:

-1. Wrap the secret using `KMS` and access it via `TINK`.
-  * `"github.com/salrashid123/aws_hmac/tink"`

-2. Embed the secret into an `HSM` an access it via `PKCS11`
+1. Embed the secret into an `HSM` an access it via `PKCS11`
   * `"github.com/salrashid123/aws_hmac/pkcs"`

-3. Embed the secret into an `TPM` an access it via `go-tpm`
+2. Embed the secret into an `TPM` an access it via `go-tpm`
   * `"github.com/salrashid123/aws_hmac/tpm"`

-4. Embed the secret into an `Vault` an access it via `Vault` APIs
+3. Embed the secret into an `Vault` an access it via `Vault` APIs
   * `"github.com/salrashid123/aws_hmac/vault"`

+4. Wrap the secret using `KMS` and access it via `TINK`.
+  * `"github.com/salrashid123/aws_hmac/tink"`

 >> NOTE: This code is NOT Supported by Google; its just a POC. caveat emptor